Event Policies for Syslogs and Traps

 Creating Event Policies for Syslogs and Traps

-SL1 includes pre-defined events for the most commonly encountered conditions on the most common platforms.
-However, if the pre-defined events do not meet the needs of your organization, you can define new events that better suit your needs.
+Skylar One includes predefined events for the most commonly encountered conditions on the most common platforms.
+However, if the predefined events do not meet the needs of your organization, you can define new events that better suit your needs.

 From the Event Policies page, you can define a new event.
 You can define custom events to meet your business requirements.
 You can also define events to be triggered by any custom Dynamic Application alerts you have created.

-1. Go to Event Policies page (Events > Event Policies, or Registry > Events > Event Manager in the classic SL1 user interface).
+1. Go to Event Policies page (Events > Event Policies).

-2. Click the Create Event Policy button.
-The Event Policy Editor page appears.
+2. In the Event Policies page, click the Create Event Policy button.
+The Event Policy Editor page appears, displaying the Basic tab.

-• Policy Name.
+• Event Policy Name.
 Enter a name for the event policy.

 • Enable Event Policy.
-This toggle allows you to enable and disable the event policy.
+This checkbox allows you to enable and disable the event policy.

 • Event Source.
 Specifies the source for the event.
 The fields below this field will change based on your selection.
-When defining an event policy for syslog or trap messages, your options are:
+Select one of the following:

 • Syslog.
 Message is generated by the syslog protocol.
 Syslogs can be sent by devices and proxy devices such as managers of managers (MoM).
-A syslog is an unsolicited message from a device to SL1.
+A syslog is an unsolicited message from a device to Skylar One.
 Syslog is a standard log format supported by most networking and UNIX-based devices and applications.
 Windows log files can be converted to syslog format using conversion tools.
-For more information on syslogs, see the section on syslog messages.
+For more information on syslogs, see the section on Syslog Messages.
 The following fields will appear:

 • Syslog Facility.
 Select the facility information used by syslog to match an event message.